 Intensive courses or crash courses are not recommended for beginners.
-The coordination’s required to control a vehicle cannot be learnt intensively.
-Learning to drive is an alien coordination for most people and the early stages should not be rushed.
-Time should be allowed for the fundamental concepts to sink in and for that reason we do not offer intensive courses to complete beginners.
+The coordination required to control a vehicle cannot be learned intensively.
+Learning to drive is alien coordination for most people and the early stages should not be rushed.
+Time should be allowed for the fundamental concepts to sink in and for that reason, we do not offer intensive courses to complete beginners.
 If you are a beginner and would still like to go on an intensive course you will have to complete at least 10 lessons with 2-3 lessons per week before you can be considered for an intensive.

 Intensive Driving Courses

-Intensives courses (sometime know as crash courses) are a quick way of learning, however the driving test needs to be booked in advance.
+Intensives courses (sometimes known as crash courses) are a quick way of learning, however, the driving test needs to be booked in advance.
 The lessons are then scheduled around the test.
 When you go on a crash course or an intensive course you will be drive between 3-5 hours per day, so make sure you are focused as this level of concentration requires good mental stamina.